-If someone is to thoroughly peer review your work, then they would carry out the experiments again themselves.
-This is often not practical or even possible, but it should always be considered.
-If someone were wanting to replicate an experiment, it is vital that the experiment is replicable in theory.
-The first scientist should also do everything possible to allow replicability.
-A new option becoming more popular is Post-Publication Peer Review, which has come up with internet collaboration becoming more popular.
+If someone is to thoroughly peer review your work, then they would carry out the experiments again themselves..
+If someone were wanting to replicate an experiment,the first scientist should do everything possible to allow replicability.

-If your work is then published, it crucial for there to be a section on the methods of your work.
-This is generally required anyway, but it is further important to enable others to go on to repeat.
-Having a complete methodology also relates to reliability, since if your methods are reliable, the results are more likely to be reliable.
+If your work is to be published, it is crucial for there to be a section on the methods of your work.
+Hence this should be replicable in order to enable others to repeat your methodology.
+Also, if your methods are reliable, the results are more likely to be reliable.
 Furthermore, it will indicate whether your data was collected in a generally accepted way, which others are able to repeat.

 Replicating data yourself, as well as others doing it, is advisable before you publish the work, if that is your intention.
 This is because if the data has been replicated and confirmed before publication, it is again more likely to have integrity.
 In turn, the chance of your paper being retracted decreases.
 Making it easier for others to replicate data then makes it easier for them to support your data and claims, so it is definitely in your interest to make data replicable.

-When you are recording your processes, make sure you are totally truthful in what you record.
 Sometimes it can be tempting to ignore mistakes or write results more favorably than they actually came out.
 This also applies to when you repeat experiments, if one is a bit of an outlier, don’t brush it under the rug.
-That is the point of repeats, to check your methods, equipment and more for reliability.
-Furthermore, if you are not truthful with what others will then be reading and carrying out experiments from, they could come with serious questions as to why results are not matching.
+That is the point of repeats, to check your methods, equipment.
+If you are not truthful with what others will be reading and carrying out experiments from in the future, this could significantly skew their results.

-You should make your raw data available for others, so long as it does not compromise patents or such like.
-This would be accompanied by the step-by-step process that you went through and the description of each step.
-This is to further transparency, enhance reliability and of course increase the replicability of your data.
+You should make your raw data available for others, so long as it does not compromise patents or such.
+This would be accompanied by the step-by-step process that you went through and the description of each step..
 Having the raw data to compare when repeating experiments yourself or when others replicate it in the future makes it easier since you have something to refer back to.